Common Basement Moisture Issues In South Jordan, UT

 Utah Climate Factors Affecting Basement Moisture

-The climate of South Jordan has a significant impact on issues with basement moisture.
+The climate of South Jordan significantly affects basement moisture issues.

 Local factors consist of: